sdcityrobotics/zoidberg_ros/docs/mission_run.rst

 catkin_make
 ```

-read the zoidberg_nav.launch file.
+read the zoidberg_ros.launch file.
 This shows you proportionality constants and
 the pixhawk channels being used for mission stuff.
 If a channel is being used,
 it is remapped from /apm to its own channel.
 For instance,